posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 We create data loaders with a `defineLoader()` function that returns a **composable that can be used in any component** (not only pages component).

-The loader is then picked up by a Navigation guard.
+The loader is then picked up by a Navigation Guard.
 It can be attached to a page component in two ways:

-- Export the loader from the page component it is attached to
+- Export the loader from the page component it is attached to.
+It must be lazy loaded (`() => import('~/pages/users-details.vue')`)
-- Manually add the loader to the route definition
+- Manually add the loader to the route definition's `meta.loaders[]`

 Exported from a non-setup `<script>` in a page component: